abend0c1/hidrdd/README.md

         * SV-DV - Static or Dynamic Value
         * UM - Usage Modifier
         * US - Usage Switch
     * usageshortname - Optional: A short name of the usage which is used in any generated C language variable names.
+Normally camel-case names are generated from the "usagedesc", for example, "System Speaker Mute" would be translated to variable name
-Normally this is extracted from the "usagedesc", but if you want to specify a different short name, then define it here.
+    "SystemSpeakerMute", but if you want to specify a different short name, for example, "Mute", then you can define it here.

-* Blank lines are ignored, as is any line that does not begin with either "PAGE" or a hexadecimal usage number (uuuu).
+* Blank lines are ignored, as is any line that does not begin with a hexadecimal number (pppp or ppppuuuu).

-The file should look like this:
+The include file should look like this:

-        // A vendor PAGE line should precede one or more usages:
+        // A usage page definition line should precede one or more usages in that page: pppp pagedesc,vendorprefix

-        PAGE pppp,vendordesc,vendorprefix
-        // Each usage line is identified by a hexadecimal usage number (uuuu): uuuu,usagedesc,usagetype[,usageshortname]
+        // Each usage line is identified by a hexadecimal usage number (ppppuuuu): ppppuuuu usagedesc,usagetype[,usageshortname]
         .
         .
         .
-        uuuu,usagedesc,usagetype[,usageshortname]

-...and it can contain more than one vendor-specific page.
+        ppppuuuu usagedesc,usagetype[,usageshortname]